Home Insurance – Save time and let us do the shopping for you!

 - Understand that there is limited coverage for business activities:

 - NO liability coverage is provided for activities arising from businesses

 - $2500 on premises business personal property limit

 - $250 off premises business personal property limit

-- You may be able to add incidental business occupancy endorsement for $25 – $30 to extend premises liability for business exposures and cover business property at home.
+- You may be able to add incidental business occupancy endorsement for $25 – $50 to extend premises liability for business exposures and cover some business property at home.

-- Carry as much personal liability as you can get — $500,000 or $1,000,000 – you will probably find the added premium for this valuable coverage to be minimal.
+- Carry as much personal liability as is offered — $500,000 or $1,000,000 – you will probably find the added premium for this valuable coverage to be minimal.

 - Strongly consider purchasing a personal umbrella liability policy which will increase the coverage for your homeowner liability, auto liability, second home liability, and boat liability exposures.